atawfique21/atawfique21.memorygame.github.io/README.md

 # Memory Game
 This is my take on General Assembly's memory game project.
 Majority of my changes are in the CSS to make it look a bit cleaner.
+# Future Ideas
+Integrate a light theme button switcher.
+Integrate footer.